When you find out about your infection,

 Before your arrival to Slovenia, please check regularly updated information about border crossing on the Government website.

-In case you are required to quarantine for 10 days, please follow the content of the quarantine decision and the following instructions (official instruction in Slovene)
+In case you are required to self-isolate for 7 days, please follow the content of the isolation decision and the following instructions (official instruction in English)

 STAY AT HOME

-People who live with you in the same household and have not been quarantined should follow the recommendations of social distancing.
+People who live with you in the same household should follow the recommendations of social distancing.
 Social distancing means that people living with you in the same household should follow the instructions not to socialize unnecessarily with people outside the common household, keep a distance of 1.5 m, go to the store as little as possible and when there are not many people.